SummaryRead the full fact sheet

-- Coronary heart disease – fatty deposits or plaques build up inside one or more of the coronary arteries (atherosclerosis).
-This constant silting narrows the artery.
-Untreated, coronary heart disease can lead to angina or a heart attack.
+- coronary heart disease – fatty deposits or plaques build up inside one or more of the coronary arteries (atherosclerosis).
+This narrows the artery.
+Untreated, coronary heart disease can lead to angina or a heart attack

 - angina – if the coronary arteries are narrowed, part of the heart muscle may not receive enough blood and oxygen.
 This causes the sensations of chest tightness and pain that are typical of angina

 - heart attack – if a coronary artery is blocked, the heart is starved of oxygen and nutrients.
 Heart muscle cells (myocardial cells) are damaged, and may die without prompt treatment

-- Heart murmur – is an audible vibration or humming heard through the stethoscope, caused by somewhat noisy blood flow within the heart.
-Faulty heart valves are a common cause, but usually the murmur does not indicate an abnormality.
+- heart murmur – an audible vibration or humming heard through the stethoscope, caused by somewhat noisy blood flow within the heart.
+Faulty heart valves are a common cause, but usually a murmur does not indicate an abnormality

 - congenital disorders – when the heart of a fetus does not develop properly.
 Problems include the blockage of blood flow inside the heart or blood vessels, abnormal flow of blood within the heart, or the heart itself may be underdeveloped

-- Pericarditis – is inflammation or infection of the pericardium, which is the membrane surrounding the heart.
+- pericarditis – inflammation or infection of the pericardium, which is the membrane surrounding the heart.